stackhpc/stackhpc-kayobe-config/doc/source/configuration/security-hardening.rst

 .. note:

   On CentOS 8, you must run with `INJECT_FACT_AS_VARS <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#inject-facts-as-vars>`__
   enabled.
-To do this you for this playbook only, you can use:
+To do this for this playbook only, you can use:

   .. code-block: shell